Agency workers, also known as temporary agency workers have an agreement with an agency to work for someone else.

-While agency workers do not have all the same employment rights as regular workers, agency workers have the right to equal treatment in basic working and employment conditions.
-This is set out in the EU Directive on Temporary Agency Work (see ‘Legislation covering equal treatment’ below).
+While agency workers do not have all the same employment rights as permanent workers they do have the right to equal treatment in basic working and employment conditions.

 Who is an agency worker?

 You are an agency worker if you are employed by an employment agency and temporarily assigned to work for another organisation (the hirer).

 The following workers are not considered agency workers:

 - Independent contractors or business owners placed by an employment agency.
 In this case, the contractor is a client of the hirer.

 - Some workers under a managed service contract (for example, cleaning contracts), where the contractor manages and delivers the service.